 High priority influencers

 High priority influencers add the most value.
-You use them to build your image and reputation.
-Your key objective with them is to build a strong relationship.
+Your objective is to build a strong, lasting relationship.
+You work with them to build your image and reputation.

 You work closely with them when you have exclusive, new or unique content.
-For example, you send them advance copies of new news stories.
-You give them behind the scenes access to new developments.
-You involve them in your innovation process.
+For example, you send them advance copies of your news stories.
+Give them behind the scenes access to new developments.
+Involve them in your innovation process.
 They become part of the story, and give comments and interviews about it.

 Regular contact is key with this group.
 Meet them face to face, and have regular phone and video calls.
 Keep the relationship strong by making them feel involved and appreciated.
 Ask them regularly what they need, and support them with news, content and materials.